 Our Law Firm Tackles Tough Cases

 Tractor-trailers and semi-trucks are an essential part of our economy and transportation system, carrying raw materials and finished goods across the country.
 We encounter large commercial trucks daily on our streets and highways.
 Unfortunately, tractor-trailers, 18-wheelers and semi-trucks sometimes cause serious motor vehicle accidents.
-Keep in mind due their size and weight trucks are much harder to control and maintain, and drivers have to be specially licensed to operate them.
+Keep in mind that due to their size and weight, trucks are much harder to control and maintain, and drivers have to be trained and specially licensed to operate them.

 Commercial truck accidents often result in serious injuries.
 Tractor-trailers, delivery trucks, construction vehicles and other large trucks weigh significantly more than cars and other motor vehicles.
 As a result, when these large, commercial trucks collide with smaller vehicles, the consequences can be devastating.

 We know how serious truck accidents can be for everyone involved.
-That's because our law firm has worked with numerous truck accident victims for decades in Rockville, Maryland and other nearby communities.
+That's because our law firm has worked with numerous truck accident victims for decades in Rockville, Maryland and other nearby communities in Maryland, the District of Columbia, and Northern Virginia.

 At the Law Offices of Stuart L. Plotnick, LLC, we're committed to holding truck drivers and trucking companies accountable for their actions.
 We believe accident victims should not have to pay for someone else's negligent or reckless behavior.
 And because we have decades of experience, we know exactly what it takes to win such complicated legal cases.
 We know how to make them pay.